Further information on Brexit related requirements, advice and support for individuals and businesses is available on gov.ie.

 The provisions of the Protocol came into effect on 1 January 2021.

-The Protocol provides that Northern Ireland remains in the UK customs territory and also remain aligned to a limited set of EU Single Market rules to avoid a hard border on the island of Ireland.
+The Protocol provides that Northern Ireland remains in the UK customs territory and also remains aligned to a limited set of EU Single Market rules to avoid a hard border on the island of Ireland.
 It ensures enhanced democratic support for the specific arrangements for Northern Ireland.

 The Protocol also ensures the continuation of North South cooperation, the pre-existing Common Travel Area (CTA) between Ireland and the UK, the protection of rights, and other sector-specific issues.
 For more information, please visit our CTA page.